 I call it my “happy place” because, regardless of the season, Mont-Tremblant dazzles.
 Every visit feels like you’ve been transplanted to an entirely different country — one made of quaint gingerbread-style houses, awash with more to do than you’ll have time for in just one trip.

 In winter, don’t be fooled into believing there’s nothing more than skiing.
 Au contraire.
 There’s plenty of indoor and outdoor fun to be had: To name only a few activities, there’s the panoramic gondola ride up the mountain, pottery, horse-drawn sleigh rides complete with folk songs and local legends, a waterpark, snowshoeing, dog-sledding (and even horse-sledding!) and snowmobiling.

-Though I lived in Toronto for five years it’s still a city I enjoy visiting.
+Though I lived in Toronto for five years, it’s still a city I enjoy visiting.
 I learn more and experience new things every time I go back.
-It really is a world class city that should be a stop for anyone visiting Canada.
-From adventures like walking along the edge of the CN Tower, to spending a relaxing day on the beach on the city’s main island, to trying tasty foods (Toronto is heaven for foodies), Toronto really does offer a little something for everyone.
-It’s the fifth largest city is North America, making it a prime spot for fashion, festivals, and more.
-It has unique districts in the downtown core that will lead you from hipster bars, to antique stories, the best of shopping, and markets full of handmade items.
+It really is a world-class city that should be a stop for anyone visiting Canada.
+From adventures like walking along the edge of the CN Tower to spending a relaxing day on the beach on the city’s main island to trying tasty foods (Toronto is heaven for foodies), Toronto really does offer a little something for everyone.
+It’s the fifth largest city in North America, making it a prime spot for fashion, festivals, and more.
+It has unique districts in the downtown core that will lead you from hipster bars to antique stories, the best of shopping, and markets full of handmade items.
 But the best part about Toronto is the unlimited amount of entertainment that you can find any time of year.

 Revelstoke, British Columbia